publiclab/mapknitter/README.md

 **Component 2** is a Ruby on Rails application which is the core of what you've looked at.
 It stores images, image corner locations, annotations, map details, and user accounts.

-**Component 3** is a set of calls to GDAL (Geospatial Data Abstraction Library) and ImageMagick, which perform the distortions, geolocations, and produce export products like GeoTiff, TMS, jpg, etc. These are baked into the Warpable and Map models, as well as the Export controller, and could use some consolidation.

-Component 3 is soon to be replaced with an external exporter service built in a small Sinatra app called [mapknitter-exporter-sinatra](https://github.com/publiclab/mapknitter-exporter-sinatra) using the [mapknitter-exporter](https://github.com/publiclab/mapknitter-exporter) gem.
+**Component 3** is a set of calls to an external application, MapKnitter Exporter, which performs the distortions, geolocations, and produce export products like GeoTiff, TMS, jpg, etc. The external exporter service is built in a small Sinatra app at [mapknitter-exporter-sinatra](https://github.com/publiclab/mapknitter-exporter-sinatra) using the [mapknitter-exporter](https://github.com/publiclab/mapknitter-exporter) gem.
+Requests for exports are sent and progress is tracked using the API.

-Another moving part is the new-ish Annotations 2.0 which uses [Leaflet.Illustrate](https://github.com/manleyjster/Leaflet.Illustrate) to provide rich annotation on top of maps.

 ## Installation